darkoverlordofdata/doran-xna.framework/readme.md

 # doran-xna.framework

-Mostly a re-write of MonoGame in Vala.
+A sort of a port of MonoGame to Vala.
+The sort of refers to:

-There is no support for DirectX or Web.
+    No support for DirectX or iOS.

-Loads atlas files created using https://github.com/crashinvaders/gdx-texture-packer-gui
+    Web support via emscripten
+    Limited functionality
+    Shaders (What shaders? ...
+I'm just learning)

+ValaGame is primarily intended for use in emscripten.
+All design considerations favor emscripten.
+It works good on desktop (I consider that my preview mode), and should also run on arm - the predecessor runs on android, but this is not yet tested.